-This major is offered by the School of Education through the evening program of the School of Professional and Continuing Studies at both the Jersey City and Englewood Cliffs Campuses.
+This major is offered by the School of Education through the evening program of the School of Professional and Continuing Studies at the Jersey City Campus.

 MAJOR AND MINOR REQUIREMENTS

-Requirements for Elementary Education Major (Grades K - 6)
+Requirements for Elementary Education Major (Grades K - 6 and Pre-School-3)

 Degree of Bachelor of Arts

-All Elementary Education students who wish to receive a State of New Jersey Teaching Certificate (K-6) are also required to complete an academic major chosen from those offered by the college in the arts, humanities, social sciences, mathematics, science, or technology disciplines.
-The chosen major must be the full academic major offered by an academic department or it may be a multi- or inter-disciplinary major such as American Studies or a composite major.
-Students must complete a Double Major form which is available in the Registrar’s office.
+All Elementary Education students who wish to receive a State of New Jersey Teaching Certificate (K-6) will also take the courses necessary to be certified as Pre-School-3 teachers.
 Elementary Education students must complete the following courses.
 Students who wish to take a course out of sequence should check with their departmental advisor.

 |Sophomore Year (7 credits)|